observIQ/bindplane-agent/docs/opamp.md

 #### TLS Config

-If TLS is enabled on the server the collector will need to be configured in order to connect.
+If TLS is enabled on the server the agent will need to be configured in order to connect.

 **Note**: If using TLS on the server the `endpoint` field will need to have the `wss` protocol for TLS enabled websockets.